Past Alternative Break Programs and Impact

-Two students from Caribbean circle club led this trip.
+Two students from Caribbean circle club led this program.
 The theme of the trip was to examine social, political and cultural issues in Belize, focusing on the Garifuna population in the coastal areas.
 Student participants reported having a positive experience and built strong relationships with members of the Garifuna community.
 They did volunteer work with community partners in schools, women’s organizations, and AIDS awareness.

 Free Burma Coalition in Thailand

-The Thailand trip joined in solidarity with the Burmese democracy movement.
+The Thailand program joined in solidarity with the Burmese democracy movement.
 Students critically examined refugee issues, US sanctions on Burma, governance within the Burmese government in exile and other sociopolitical organizations within the democracy movement, as well as the role of international institutions in responding to the complex humanitarian and political challenges to development in Burma.

 Mexico/U.S. Border: Immigrant Rights